acend/cilium-basics-training/content/en/docs/02/01/_index.md

   --wait
 ```
 {{% alert title="Note" color="primary" %}}
-When upgrading from one minor release to another minor release using helm upgrade, do not use Helm’s `--reuse-values` flag.
+When upgrading from one minor release to another minor release using `helm upgrade`, do not use Helm’s `--reuse-values` flag.
 The  `--reuse-values` flag ignores any newly introduced values present in the new release and thus may cause the Helm template to render incorrectly.
 Instead, if you want to reuse the values from your existing installation, save the old values in a values file, check the file for any renamed or deprecated values, and then pass it to the `helm upgrade` command as described above.
 You can retrieve and save the values from an existing installation with the following command:

 ```bash
 helm get values cilium --namespace=kube-system -o yaml > old-values.yaml